 Admissions

-To be eligible to apply for the MPAS program, you need to meet the following requirements.
+To be eligible to apply for the MPAS program, applicants must meet all requirements in the following areas.

-• Completed all prerequisites with a maximum of one outstanding course at the time of your application.
+• All prerequisites with a maximum of one outstanding course must be completed at the time of your application.
 All prerequisite courses must be completed before starting the program.
+The IU MPAS prerequisite courses do not have an expiration date.

 Subject areaComparable IU courses